NaturalHistoryMuseum/ckanext-ckanpackager/README.md

 docker-compose run ckan
 ```

-The ckan image uses the Dockerfile in the `docker/` folder which is based on `openknowledge/ckan-dev:2.9-py2`.
+The ckan image uses the Dockerfile in the `docker/` folder.